plone/training/mastering-plone/features.rst

 * Select all displayed content items
 * Click on the trashion to delete them

-Now we have a clean stalte and can start creatinbg the structure we want:
+Now we have a clean slate and can start creating the structure we want:

 .. code-block:: text